 Rich 1.0 was an entrepreneur.
 With no capital, I started an insurance agency.
 A great business, I could sell a product that cost me nothing to inventory or store, cost me little to deliver and make money.
 For the next ten years, I built a very successful insurance agency with a strong base of loyal clients.
 Then I had the chance to take my skills and equity and take on an insurance brokerage.
 Brokerage ownership lasted another ten years, and I determined it was time to sell the brokerage.
-For the first time in my life, I needed to define who I was, who I wanted to be, what I wanted to do and with what kind of company.
+For the first time in my life, I needed to define who I was, who I wanted to be, what I wanted to do, and what kind of company.
 Every job I had until this point was opportunistic; get a job and do your best, no planning or preparation necessary.

 Next came 3.0.
-Having learned a lot in the high risk, high reward world of early-stage start-ups I wanted to re-purpose myself for more of a corporate role that valued the innovator and entrepreneur that was in my DNA.
+Having learned a lot in the high risk, high reward world of early-stage start-ups, I wanted to re-purpose myself for more of a corporate role that valued the innovator and entrepreneur in my DNA.
 That brought me to credit unions, and it’s been a great ride.
-I have been able to leverage the great work that preceded me, work with high performing teams and amazing bosses.
+I have been able to leverage the great work that preceded me, work with high-performing teams and amazing bosses.
 There was even a great interlude working as a consultant/strategist for a major vendor.
 But now, that ride is almost over.
 Since I had hired my successor, it will soon be time for me to hand over the reins and let “the new guy” take the organization forward from the launch pad we built.

 Now we’re at 4.0.
-As we were preparing for this hand-off, I have had a lot of time while on my regular evening runs to take inventory.
-My conclusion from all of this soul searching, experience and skill analysis was to leverage all of the great things we were able to accomplish at Elfcu and as a consultant, share those best practices, strategies, and tactics so that other organizations could realize similar transformation.
+As we were preparing for this hand-off, I have had a lot of time on my regular evening runs to take inventory.
+My conclusion from all of this soul searching, experience and skill analysis was to leverage all of the great things we were able to accomplish at Elfcu and, as a consultant, share those best practices, strategies, and tactics so that other organizations could realize similar transformation.
 The only requirement is, the CEO must possess an appetite for change.
-My life mission is to be a catalyst for organizational transformation and to allow companies to re-set their compass for continual improvement.
+My life mission is to be a catalyst for organizational transformation and allow companies to re-set their compass for continual improvement.
 I will do this work as an independent consultant or as a consultant for a major vendor in the space; either way, it’s going to be fun!

 So, in answer to my very first question, “How many iterations of self are there?”
 I’ll let you know when I get there.
 To be continued.